HERMES-DKZ/quarto-publishing/episodes/06pdfandhtml.md

 ## PDF

-In the Cade of a PDF, these mainly dictate things such as the font used, the dimensions of the pdf and the class of PDF used.
+In the case of a PDF, these mainly dictate things such as the font used, the dimensions of the PDF and the class of PDF used.

 A comprehensive overview over all possible YAML commands can be found [here](https://quarto.org/docs/reference/formats/pdf.html)